Flexible timeline puts hiring of Madison police chief in December or January

 “Particularly in this transformative historic time, our community needs a permanent, community-vetted police chief to take us into a new era of public safety design and implementation,” Rhodes-Conway wrote.

-Although the PFC's plan could take double what Rhodes-Conway asked, PFC members said they are not dragging their feet.
+Although the PFC’s plan could take twice as long as Rhodes-Conway asked, PFC members said they are not dragging their feet.

 “It’s an ambitious timeline, but it’s doable,” member Mary Schauf said.